Renewing a Driver’s License or Identification Card

 Here are a few more reasons why you may need to visit a license BMV branch.

-- If you are renewing a driver’s license that is not expired because your last renewal was online, you must pass a standard vision screening.
+- If you are renewing a driver’s license that is not expired because your last renewal was online, you must pass a standard vision screening or submit Vision Screening Documentation – State Form 56520 completed by a licensed ophthalmologist or licensed optometrist.

-- If you are renewing a driver’s license that has been expired for less than 180 days, you must pay a $6.00 administrative penalty fee and pass a standard vision screening.
+- If you are renewing a driver’s license that has been expired for less than 180 days, you must pay a $6.00 administrative penalty fee and pass a standard vision screening or submit Vision Screening Documentation – State Form 56520.

-- If you are renewing a driver’s license that has been expired for 180 days but not more than three years, you must pay a $6.00 administrative penalty, and pass a knowledge examination and a standard vision screening.
+- If you are renewing a driver’s license that has been expired for 180 days but not more than three years, you must pay a $6.00 administrative penalty, pass a knowledge examination, and undergo a standard vision screening or submit Vision Screening Documentation – State Form 56520.

-- If you are renewing a driver’s license that has been expired for more than three years, you must pay a $6.00 administrative penalty, and pass a knowledge examination, a driving skills exam, and a standard vision screening.
-Currently licensed drivers who are 75 years of age and older must visit a BMV branch to renew.
+- If you are renewing a driver’s license that has been expired for more than three years, you must pay a $6.00 administrative penalty, and pass a knowledge examination, a driving skills exam, and a standard vision screening (or submit Vision Screening Documentation – State Form 56520).
+Currently, licensed drivers who are 75 years of age and older must visit a BMV branch to renew.
 Foreign nationals with permanent or temporary lawful status must also visit a license branch and provide documentation of identity, lawful status, proof of Social Security Number (or proof of ineligibility) and Indiana residency for each renewal transaction.

 If you have six or more points on your driving record, you must take the knowledge examination to renew your driver's license.